bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 With this ability to decode ordinary numbers into string quartet voicings it's possible to enumerate all the possible voicings just by counting from 0 to 4,905,485.
 Doing so sounds like this.

 <figure id="string-quartet-linear-initial">
-  <audio class="w-full" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/audio/string-quartets-linear.ogx" controls></audio>
+  <audio class="w-full" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/audio/string-quartet-linear.ogg" controls></audio>

   <figcaption>

-  **Note** without JavaScript you'll only get about a one minute sample.
+  **Note** without JavaScript you'll get about a six minute sample.

   </figcaption>
 </figure>